-Seen here: Evaline Chirchir will be a top contender at the 2019 FNB Durban 10K CITYSURFRUN.
+Seen here: Evaline Chirchir will be a top contender at the 2019 ABSA Durban 10K CITYSURFRUN.

 Photo Credit: Global Sport Communication